 Ten years of the Paris Agreement: what have we achieved?

 In 2015, the Paris Agreement made history.
-195 countries came together at the UN Climate Conference (CO21) and agreed to the world’s first binding international agreement to limit climate change and adapt to its impacts.
+195 countries came together at the world’s biggest summit on climate action (also known as COP21) and agreed to the world’s first binding international agreement to limit climate change and adapt to its impacts.

-As governments converge once more at the UN Climate Conference, this time, COP30 in Belém, Brazil, some are asking what have we achieved to combat climate change?
+As governments converge once more at the United Nations Climate Conference, this time, COP30 in Belém, Brazil, some are asking what have we achieved to combat climate change?

-10 years after Paris, it’s worth taking stock of just how much the world has achieved, despite the odds.
+10 years after Paris, it’s worth taking stock of where we are at, how much the world has achieved, and the task ahead.

 Pollution from coal, oil and gas continues to rise, but much more slowly

-In 2023, the international community agreed to transition away from fossil fuels, finally formally acknowledging the contribution of coal, oil and gas to global warming.
+In 2023, the international community agreed to switch away from fossil fuels, finally formally acknowledging the contribution of coal, oil and gas to global warming.

-This agreement was labelled the “beginning of the end” for fossil fuels globally.
-While we still have a long way to go, the global energy mix is shifting away from fossil fuels:
+This agreement was labelled the ‘beginning of the end’ for fossil fuels globally.
+While we still have a long way to go, the global energy mix is shifting away from coal, oil and gas:

 • Global emissions are slowing: the latest data shows that we are burning more fossil fuels than ever and emissions continue to climb, but the rate of growth has dropped from 2% per year to 0.6% per year.